netsec-ethz/rains/design-topologies.md

 in Chord.
 Because the keys are distributed evenly among the nodes of the system, the larger a Registree (or registrar?) is, the more nodes it must have.
 The approximate number of keys per node can be determined by IANA (ICANN) to regulate how much load a node must expect.
-As a key in Chord we use the same byte stream produced to sign the assertion without the signature meta data.
+As a key in Chord we use the fully qualified domain name.

 ### Use case